Life Sciences Building, Room 206

-The program allows students the opportunity to shadow practitioners affiliated with THR’s Arlington Memorial Hospital and John Peter Smith Hospital in Fort Worth (tentatively starting spring 2022) while tying in academic components for course credit.
-The program is open to all current UTA undergraduate, post-baccalaureate and master’s students from any major with an interest in medicine.
-Students are selected through a competitive application process.
-(Note: shadowing opportunities are dependent on THR, JPS, and UTA policies regarding COVID-19).
+The Pre-Medical Preceptorship Program offers the opportunity for students to shadow practitioners affiliated with THR’s Arlington Memorial Hospital and John Peter Smith Hospital in Fort Worth (tentatively starting spring 2023) while tying in academic components for course credit.
+Interested students must apply and are selected through a competitive application process and must meet the criteria below.
+(Note: shadowing opportunities are dependent on THR and UTA policies regarding COVID-19).

-- A minimum of 60 earned, graded college credit hours (not in progress but completed by start of Preceptorship term; AP credit does not count towards these hours)
+- A minimum of 60 earned, graded US/Canadian college credit hours (must be completed by start of Preceptorship term; AP credit does not count)

 - A minimum overall GPA of 3.4.
-For post-baccalaureate students, a minimum UTA post-bacc GPA of 3.6 including at least 6 hours of 3000/4000 level sciences
+For post-baccalaureate students, a minimum UTA post-bacc GPA of 3.6 in 12 hours including at least 6 hours of 3000/4000 level sciences towards medical/PA programs

 - Demonstrates a motivation towards medicine through healthcare related work, volunteering, or shadowing experiences after high school